Building a Better Website: Why Custom-Coded Websites Outperform Every Time

-While the size and scope of Wordpress, Joomla! and Drupal platforms would typically be a bragging right and perhaps a statement proving their merits, what it really translates to is that the sheer size of their reach makes them an attractive, and very vulnerable, target to malicious hacks, security breaches, and headaches.
-While it is certainly true that most any website or device that connects to the Internet can be hacked if the will is present, what makes these platforms so enticing to hackers is the size and scope of these systems.
-A hacker is much, much less likely to focus their attention on infiltrating one, solitary website that flies under the radar or that they don't even know exists in the first place, when they can easily deploy a botnet (a network of compromised computer systems) to automatically scan the entire Internet for vulnerable CMS platforms such as Wordpress, Joomla! and Drupal, and at the same time infect tens of thousands or even millions of websites at once.
+The size and scope of WordPress, Joomla! and Drupal platforms means that the sheer size of their reach makes them an attractive and very vulnerable target to malicious hacks, security breaches, and headaches.
+What makes these platforms so enticing to hackers is the size and scope of these systems and in turn the number of back doors, holes and inherent flaws in such a system.
+A hacker is much, much less likely to focus their attention on infiltrating one, solitary website that flies under the radar or that they don't even know exists in the first place, when they can easily deploy a botnet (a network of compromised computer systems) to automatically scan the entire Internet for vulnerable CMS platforms such as WordPress, Joomla! and Drupal, and at the same time infect tens of thousands or even millions of websites at once.
 And making matters worse, usually these CMS platforms can be infected without anyone even knowing about it, until it's too late.

 Some of these modules could be written by a 13-year-old living at home with his parents, who likes to tinker with coding in his spare time.
 Maybe that module he provided has a few bugs in it at best, or at worst perhaps serious security holes that are ripe for exploitation by the Russian mafia or Chinese government.
 Perhaps he'll get around to writing an update when he has the time, or perhaps not.
 Since he's not making any real money at it, what's the rush?
 But even if there is an update provided, someone still has to manage the CMS platform and remember to constantly check and upgrade all of the various modules, components, templates, and basic software as well.
 This is a constant, recurring issue with these platforms, and will be so until the end of time.
 However, even the best managed CMS systems can be vulnerable, because typically patches and updates don't get released until AFTER a breach or security issue has been discovered, exploited and made public.
 By that time, it is often too late.

-According to the Securi™ report, "The impacts to the WordPress platform stems from vulnerability exploitation attempts against vulnerable software, specifically in plugins."
+According to the Sucuri™ report, "The impacts to the WordPress platform stems from vulnerability exploitation attempts against vulnerable software, specifically in plugins."

 In my own experience, I have never found it necessary or even worthwhile to explore the possibility of utilizing one of these platforms to build a website, for a few simple reasons: